wireload/WKTextView/README.markdown

 WyzihatKit
 ==========

-A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [WyziHat](http://github.com/josh/wysihat/) editor.
+A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [WysiHat](http://github.com/josh/wysihat/) editor.

 This is mostly a hack for use until a proper rich text capable CPTextView is introduced.

 ## Installation

 Link the `WyziHat` folder into your `Frameworks` folder.
-Then copy `Wyzihat/Resources/WKTextView` into `Resources/WKTextView`.
+Then copy `Wysihat/Resources/WKTextView` into `Resources/WKTextView`.

-Create and combine the `wyzihat.js` file using the WyzihatKit modified version of WyziHat:
+Create and combine the `wyzihat.js` file using the WyzihatKit modified version of WysiHat:

 	git submodule init
 	git submodule update
-	cd wyzihat
+	cd wysihat
 	git submodule init
 	git submodule update
 	rake
-	cat dist/prototype.js dist/wysihat.js >../Resources/WKTextView/wyzihat.js
+	cat dist/prototype.js dist/wysihat.js >../Resources/WKTextView/wysihat.js

-Optionally minify the combined `wyzihat.js` - it will shrink very well.
+Optionally minify the combined `wysihat.js` - it will shrink very well.

-Copy your combined `wyzihat.js` into your deployment `Resources/WKTextView`.
+Copy your combined `wysihat.js` into your deployment `Resources/WKTextView`.

 ## Usage